The Dead Room: Release

 The Dead Room premiered at the Sitges Film Festival on 14 October 2015.
 It was released in New Zealand on 29 October 2015.
 IFC Midnight released it in the US in April 2016, and Scream Factory is releasing the film on Blu-ray and DVD 6 September 2016.

 Reception

 Matt Donato of We Got This Covered wrote, "You've visited haunted houses that are more hair-raising than The Dead Room."
-Noel Murray at the Los Angeles Times described the lack of excitement or scary scenes and with the exception of the last 10 minutes, when "Stutter builds to a genuinely impressive sequence of spooky special effects and mayhem."
+Noel Murray at the Los Angeles Times described the lack of excitement or scary scenes and with the exception of the last 10 minutes, when "Stutter builds to a genuinely impressive sequence of spooky special effects and mayhem."Ben Spurling of Movies & Mania praised the effort put into the film, but found the result underwhelming.
+"It won’t necessarily be what puts you to sleep, though it doesn’t go out of its way to jolt you from dozing if that’s where you’re already headed."